amogod/harMAN/README.md

 [List of available CodeMirror themes](https://codemirror.net/demo/theme.html)

-or an object with `url` and `name` properties where `url` should lead to your custom theme and `n
+or an object with `url` and `name` properties where `url` should lead to your custom theme and `name` would be passed to the `GraphiQL` react eleme